 3. Webnode – Modern Editor with Some Limitations

-A while ago Webnode completely revamped their editor, making it very modern.
-The themes they added are stylish and responsive.
-A pity you can’t choose a completely new theme after your initial choice.
+A while ago Webnode completely revamped their editor, making it very modern and efficient.
+The themes they added are stylish and mobile-responsive.
+A pity you can’t switch to a completely new theme without rebuilding the site from scratch.

 But if that doesn’t put you off, there are a few perks of working with Webnode.
 It’s very intuitive, and while it’s not the most feature-rich site builder ever, it covers the basics pretty well: contact forms, Google Maps integration, plenty of themes, and very decent SEO options.